RelationalAI CLI

 from the hello.rel file:

-In addition to the simple version of providing one model through a file, you can also provide a number of models using a list of files through the load-models
+You can load a number of models using a list of files through the load-models

 command.

-Here is an example that loads model1.rel, model2.rel, and model3.rel in my-database
+Here’s an example that loads model1.rel, model2.rel, and model3.rel in my_database

 :